dongtaoy/IT-Project-KOF/README.md

 * Writing tests:
 Trello board have all latest test documentation including usability test and interview, analyze report
 * Code review:
-Click into Pull requests and check merged pull request
+Click into Pull requests and check merged pull request.
+* Code commitment:
+Check Commits record

 ### Who do I talk to? ###
 Send email to